cnguyen123/size_measurement/README.md

 **3. How to use**

-- Build an object detector for the object which requires to estimate the size.
+- Build an object detector for the object.
 - As the current moment, it also needs a dummy classifier (because it extended the TwoStageOWF).
-This will be removed next version of server.py after this measurement is added to the OpenWorkFlow.
+This will be removed next version of server.py after this measurement processor is added to the OpenWorkFlow.
 - Access the OWF service at https://cmusatyalab.github.io/OpenWorkflow/ to build a workflow, as the example attached (i.e., app.pbfsm).
 - Upload all to a server running Tensorflow API:
 - The file is ordered in the server as: